anagamino/IntelAIworkshop/README.md

-# Uconn Intel/IBACs AI Workshop
+# UConn Intel/IBACs AI Workshop
 This is the repo that will be used to store the code used for the Intel / IBACs AI technical workshop hosted at the University of Connecticut.